Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 # Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it
 WORKDIR /path/to/workdir

-# RUN is an image build step, the state of the container after a RUN command will be committed to the container image.
-A Dockerfile can have many RUN steps that layer on top of one another to build the image
+# Executes commands always on a new image layer.
+Often used to install software packages and applications
 RUN command
 RUN ["executable", "param1", "param2"]

-# CMD is the command the container executes by default when you launch the built image.
-A Dockerfile will only use the final CMD defined
+# Used to configure the executables that will always run after the container is initiated, for instance, a script
+# Unlike CMD, the ENTRYPOINT is not overridden by default, extra arguments are used as parameters
+ENTRYPOINT ["executable"]

+# CMD parameters can be overridden when running the Docker image, unlike ENTRYPOINT.
+When something can be parameterized we should use CMD
 CMD ["executable", "param1", "param2"]

-# Used to configure the executables that will always run after the container is initiated, for instance, a script
-ENTRYPOINT ["executable", "param1", "param2"]

 # Copies new files or directories from source directory and adds them to the filesystem of the image at the path destination
 COPY src dest
-COPY ["src", ... "dest"]  # Copy multiple sources into 'dest'
+COPY ["src", ... "dest"] # Copy multiple sources into dest

 # Sets an environment key to a value
 ENV key=value